 “After a major copper mine shut down on the West Coast the local government wanted to diversify, and decided with Parks and Wildlife, to put money into mountain biking infrastructure.
 Most of what was available on the West Coast was four-wheel-drive tracks, and the money went into making them rideable, as well as a few more purpose-built projects,” explains Dirk Dowling, Project Consultant for the West Coast Council.

-One such project was the Oonah Hill trail network, which is the first purpose-built mountain bike trail on the West Coast.
-Read on for more on Oonah Hill Track.
+One such project was the Oonah Hill trail network, which is the first purpose-built mountain bike trail on the West Coast — more on this further down.

-Mount Owen, back-country, rugged, with more elevation than Thredbo.
-Coming soon!
+Mount Owen, backcountry, rugged, with more elevation than Thredbo

-With the first round of work complete at Oonah Hill, the next stage of the plan was to develop Mount Owen.
-Parks and Wildlife had put together a plan for the mountain; the trail network had been approved, and with a bit of money left over, they handed the reigns of the project over to the West Coast Council to finish the work.
+With the first round of work complete at Oonah Hill, the next step was to develop Mount Owen.
+Parks and Wildlife had put together a plan for the mountain; the trail network had been approved, and with a bit of money left over, they handed the reigns over to the West Coast Council to finish the work.

 “If we’re going to build on Mount Owen, let’s try to make it something completely different and spectacular; keeping with the mountain, and not fighting it trying to come up with manicured tracks.
-Let’s do it properly.”
+Let’s do it properly,” he continues.

 It’s incredibly rugged up there, the trails are going to be a different style to what you would find somewhere else

-Dirt Art was brought in to re-survey the mountain and begin to piece together how the trail network would look.
-With more usable vertical drop than Thredbo, it’s no surprise that the upper section of the network is slated to be gravity fed.
+Dirt Art was brought in to re-survey the mountain and piece together how the trail network would look.
+With more usable vertical drop than Thredbo, it’s no surprise that the upper section of the network is gravity fed.

-French tells us these descending trails will be shuttle accessed with two main drop-off points, and a third at the summit that requires a short hike-a-bike.
-Starting from the tippy top of Mount Owen, this double black, back-country style, big mountain descent will be mega steep, technical and exposed, and will not be for the faint of heart.
-Dirt Art had looked at putting in a climbing trail, but 800m of elevation gain is a massive climb, to begin with, and to create a trail to bring riders back to the top would have taken up the majority of the usable real estate for the gravity trails.
+These descending trails are shuttle access with two main dropoff points, and a third at the summit that requires a short hike-a-bike.
+Starting from the tippy top of Mount Owen, this double black, backcountry style, big mountain descent is mega steep, technical and exposed — not for the faint of heart.
+Dirt Art had looked at putting in a climbing trail, but 800m of elevation gain is a massive climb to begin with, and creating a trail to bring riders back to the top would have taken up the majority of the usable real estate for the gravity trails.

-Lower on the mountain, the network continues with two loop trails.
+Lower on the mountain, the network continues with a couple of XC/trail loops.

-“There will be a beginner-friendly loop that gets you to a nice lookout point, and then you gradually descend and finish your ride down on the bank of the river,” French says.
+“There is a beginner-friendly loop that gets you to a nice lookout point, and then you gradually descend and finish your ride down on the bank of the river,” French says.

 Part of the draw to Mount Owen is that the trails flow directly into town, and the trailhead will be about 1km from the centre of Queenstown along a flat paved path.